ilianjaeger/tmos_app/README.md

 ### Required folders

-The output logs will be save in the `output/` folder.
+The output logs will be saved in the `output/` folder.
 Create one if it does not already exist.
 Not creating one will crash the program.

 ## Usage